Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 There are three concepts that should be clarified:

-1. Client spec version: refers to the spec that the client is generated from. 'v1' is a client generated from srv-driven-1/main.tsp and 'v2' is a client generated from srv-driven-2/main.tsp.
+1. Client spec version: refers to the spec that the client is generated from. 'v1' is a client generated from old.tsp and 'v2' is a client generated from main.tsp.
 2. Service deployment version: refers to a deployment version of the service. 'v1' represents the initial deployment of the service with a single api version. 'v2' represents the new deployment of a service with multiple api versions
 3. Api version: The initial deployment of the service only supports api version 'v1'.
 The new deployment of the service supports api versions 'v1' and 'v2'.